Objectives of the service

 Space Added Value

 Imagery from earth observing satellites provide valuable data on the built-up environment hereby covering large areas at very high temporal frequencies.
-Sentinel -1 and Sentinel-2 data is used to perform change detection and identify change hotspot areas.
-These hotspots are subsequently targeted with commercial very high resolution earth observation satellites that provide data with a detailed spatial resolution that is suitable for mapping the urban landscape.
+Sentinel-2 data is used to perform change detection and identify change hotspot areas.
+These hotspots are subsequently targeted with commercial very high-resolution earth observation satellites that provide data with a detailed spatial resolution that is suitable for mapping the urban landscape.
 For the Building Age product use is additionally made of the long archives of historic satellite imagery that provide a unique view on how the earth has changed during the last decades.

-Belmap Building Age showing the age category of buildings that were created in the period 1970 -2015.
+Belmap Building Age showing the age category of buildings that were constructed in the period 1970 -2018.